Venue: St Patrick’s Park, Bull Alley Street, Dublin 8

 Your child can listen and watch these two minute videos at home, or traveling into Stokerland and perhaps in a quiet area of the park if they are feeling overwhelmed.
 They can listen to them as many times as they like in preparation for their day out.
 Perhaps they might have a favorite video, or a favorite section of the video they find soothing that they can share with the rest of the family.

 Admission to Stokerland is free but there are small charges for rides and food concessions to suit all budgets, but BYOPicnics are also encouraged!
-There are also covered areas in case of bad weather
+There are covered seating areas too in case of bad weather.

 Age Suitability: Suitable for families and children aged 12 and under.
 (Under 18s must be accompanied by a parent/guardian)